 Hell, we’re all guilty of that sometimes.

-Although I no longer write for a particular audience, and although I do write for myself in the sense of keeping in practice and personal posterity, there is a hope that others find some use in my words.
+But as a reader, sometimes it’s a useful starting point for conversation.
+They’re not vital (beyond the importance we give them, that is) but review scores are familiar catalysts.
+Though the details may change from site to site and critic to critic, there’s a near-universal understanding of a spectrum where a low score is bad and a high one is good.
+I no longer write for a particular publication or audience, and although I do write for myself in the sense of keeping in practice and personal posterity, there is a hope that others find some use in my words.
 To that end, and for those who do like a number at the end of critical ramblings, here’s a little breakdown of how the reviews on this site have been scored.

 A few general notes…